 July 10th, 2016: We picked him at the small Yellowstone airport and went to straight to his site of choice, Old Faithful Geyser.

 frankly so was Leon and I. We were wearing our dusty hiking cloths looking slightly wild and unbathed.
-You could tell by the everyones attire that the guest at this resort that no planned to go hiking or get dirty so we stuck out like sore thumbs.
+You could tell by the everyones attire that the guest at this resort had no planned to go hiking or get dirty so we stuck out like sore thumbs.
 I have to admit though, the high pressure shower was nice... and the food was a nice upgrade from bagels and trail mix.
 But Leon and I had no intention to stay inside!
 No sir, we were going to hike and grandpa was just going to have to come along.
 Intead our regular 5+ mile hike, we took grandpa on a nice short 2 miles hike :)

 We took a boat over to our hiking location, Inspiration Point.
 We walked along this grand waterfall and the loud crashing sound of water was music to my ears.... however, it wasn't as loud as my dad groaning "are we at the top yet?"